aurelia/binding/doc/article/en-US/binding-observable-properties.md

 Note that you do not have to check if `newValue` and `oldValue` are different.
 The change handler will not be called if you assign a value that the property already has.

-If you do not want to use the conventions, you can define another name to change handler by setting the `changeHandler` property of the `@observable` decorator:
+If you do not want to use the conventions, you can define another name for the change handler by setting the `changeHandler` property of the `@observable` decorator:

 <code-listing heading="Observable Properties">
   <source-code lang="ES 2015">